-Robert S. Marjan, 62, is from Chicago, Illinois.
+Robert S. Marjan, 63, vice chairman, is from Chicago, Illinois.
 He is a senior advisor to Urban Partnership Bank, where he was previously Chief Operating Officer.
-He is Chair of the Board of Trustees for Christ the King Jesuit School in Chicago and on the board of the Community Investment Corporation.
-Mr. Marjan was a Managing Director at JPMorgan for much of his career.
-He serves on the Funding Corporation Audit Committee and the System Audit Committee.
-Mr. Marjan became a director in 2015 and his term expires in 2018.
+Mr. Marjan was Chair of the Board of Trustees for Christ the King Jesuit School in Chicago and is on the board of the Community Investment Corporation.
+He also serves on the Executive Committee of the Bankers Club of Chicago.
+Mr. Marjan was a Managing Director at JPMorgan Chase for much of his career.
+He serves as Chairman of the Funding Corporation Compensation Committee and on the System Audit Committee.
+Mr. Marjan became a director in 2015 and his term expires in 2018

-Theresa E. McCabe, 55, is President and CEO of the Federal Farm Credit Banks Funding Corporation in Jersey City, New Jersey.
-Prior to joining the Funding Corporation, Ms. McCabe was a Partner with Goldman, Sachs & Co.
+Theresa E. McCabe, 56, is President and CEO of the Federal Farm Credit Banks Funding Corporation in Jersey City, New Jersey.
+Prior to joining the Funding Corporation, Ms. McCabe was a Partner with Goldman Sachs.
+Ms. McCabe is a member of the Executive Council, Finance, Business Practices and Risk Management Committees of the Presidents Planning Committee of the Farm Credit System.
 Ms. McCabe is a non-voting member of the board.
 She became a director in 2012 and her term will expire upon her separation of service.